On this page

 Contact our Business Support Service

-Step 2: Request a pre-sale inspection (for buyers of a food business only)
+Step 2: Request a pre-sale inspection if you're buying an existing business

-If you plan to buy an existing food business like a café, bakery or restaurant, we strongly recommend you use our pre-sale inspection service before you make the purchase.
+If you plan to buy an existing food business like a café, bakery or restaurant, use our pre-sale inspection service before you make the purchase.

 You’ll need the current proprietor’s consent to release the inspection report.